djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 #### Test and deploy the GFM Back Office Agent

-- In the preview window from the right, test with the following query:
+- In the preview window on the right, test with the following query:
   ```
   I want to request an overdraft of 1000 EURO for my account IBAN DE89320895326389021994
   ```